Red dots under dog's armpit area with black scaly looking skin without hair

 These red dots are not apparent all the time.
 After an oatmeal bath or a wipe with baking soda solution, the red dots are less obvious and she is more relax and comfortable.
 But once she start scratching, they swell and spread.
 She has been scratching, resulting in hair loss on her side.

 I tried to change her diet two weeks ago to eliminate the possibility of food allergy, from homecooked chicken, oat, brown rice, egg, carrot and celery which she has been taking for the last half a year or so, to homecooked fish and potato.
-But the red dots doesnt seem
+But the red dots doesnt seem to be clear.

 BLACK SCALY LIKE AREA UNDER HER ARMPIT